UMAppClub/sem-break/GUIDE.md

 > ##### *this guide is brought to you by UM App Club, the tech community at University of Malaya, in Malaysia.*

-> This is **NOT** a machine-specific tutorial.
-You can be using Windows, Mac or Linux.

 List of cool things for App Club students and tech enthusiasts to learn and/or build during semester break, plus their suggested learning roadmaps, curated by students.
 Sticking to these roadmap *will* definitely get you the result you want, but you're free to look up more resources online, too.

 **Table of Contents**